Heirloom Tomatoes for Santa Cruz County: Varieties Worth Growing

 Seed saving: Because they're open-pollinated, you can save seeds and grow the same variety year after year, potentially adapting it to your specific conditions over time.

-History: Many heirlooms carry stories—names of the families who preserved them, regions where they originated, the gardeners who kept them alive.
+History: Many heirlooms carry stories, from the names of the families who preserved them to the regions where they originated and the gardeners who kept them alive.

 The Trade-offs